Dog is Chewing the Collar: Durable Options and Prevention Tips

 Maintenance and inspection

 It's clear that chew-resistant doesn't mean chew-proof.
 Check your dog's collar often for signs of deterioration, especially around the prongs and buckles.
+If you’re not sure what’s normal wear versus a safety issue, here are the key signs your wireless dog collar needs replacing .
 Customers of PawTronic can buy extra prong sets and charging cables to replace worn-out parts.

 Look for signs of wear, such frayed strap edges, loose stitching, or wires that are showing.
+A good fit matters too, especially if your dog is getting irritation.
+These tips for a secure and comfortable dog collar fit can help prevent rubbing and pressure points.
 And check to see if it still works: is the unit still charging?
 Are the GPS signals working?
 Having extras on hand makes sure you're ready when something needs to be replaced.

 When professional help helps